IU-PR/Capstone_project/content/docs/2024/GymGuru/week3.md

 - The main page is not fully adapted for the mobile version of a website.

+## **Using the feedback from TA**

+- We listened to the advice to use GitHub project for backlog, milestone and issues organization into roadmap and iterations.
+This advice was extremely useful, we significantly improved the delivering and visualization of tasks.

+- To deliver more progress on the meeting with TA we almost finished a report and deployed a prototype to the server before the meeting, not before the deadline, to show everything and receive more useful feedback.

 ## **Challenges & Solutions**

 1) When writing the part of the code related to recognizing the correctness of an exercise, a problem arose: how to evaluate the correctness, and which parts of the body to look at specifically.
 We were able to solve this problem with the help of additional resources, including YouTube.
+This experience taught us the importance of using external sources to learn more information in an unfamiliar areas.

 2) Our main problem was finding a place to deploy the project.
 During the last review session, we were recommended the Github platform, but we could not use it due to special registration requirements for a foreign bank card.
 We resolved this issue by using a rented server instead.
+We understood that finding alternative solutions is helpful for overcoming constraints.

 ## **Conclusions & Next Steps**